Invisible Made Visible

-Coming up, David Rakoff's seven step process for grating cheese, David Sedaris, and other highlights from the show that we did on stage and beamed into movie theaters last week.
-In a minute, from Chicago Public Radio and Public Radio International when our program continues.
+Coming up, David Rakoff's seven-step process for grating cheese, David Sedaris, and other highlights from the show that we did onstage and beamed into movie theaters back in 2012.
+That's in a minute from Chicago Public Radio and Public Radio International, when our program continues.

 Act Three.
 Stiff as a Board, Light as a Feather.

 It's This American Life.
 I'm Ira Glass.
 Each on our show, of course, we choose a theme, bring you different kinds of stories on that theme.
 Today on our show, we're bringing you stories from the episode that we did on stage in New York at the Skirball Center for the Performing Arts and beamed into movie theaters all over in North America and Australia.